Figuring Out Gas & Galaxies in Enzo (FOGGIE). XV. Examining the Spatial and Kinematic Relationship between Circumgalactic Mg II and O VI: Discussion

 Both of the methods discussed in Sections \ref{sec: 2D results} and \ref{sec:SALSA} are typical ways that one can analyze simulations to more easily compare them to observations.
 The mock sightlines in Section \ref{sec: 2D results} are integrated over the entire line of sight and are identified as ``observable" if the column density exceeds \threshold.
 The mock sightlines in Section \ref{sec:SALSA} are characterized only by individual absorbers along the line of sight, where absorbers must be physically continuous and have a smooth velocity gradient.
 Looking at the results of these two methods together, we can deduce the properties that diffuse gas plays in column density measurements.
 This diffuse gas contributes to the integrated lines of sight, but would not be identified as part of a physical absorber in Section \ref{sec:SALSA}.
 We can see a comparison of these two methods in Figure \ref{fig:2D-Salsa_Comparisons}.
 This figure compares two different probabilities, the probability of a sightline having a mock absorber or the probability of a sightline having a total integrated column density above the threshold.
 Probability is shown as a function of impact parameter.

 We can see in Figure \ref{fig:2D-Salsa_Comparisons} that the average probability of a mock sightline containing an \ovi\ absorber is smaller than the probability of the total integrated column density exceeding the threshold at all impact parameters.
 This suggests that the smaller, cumulative amount of \ovi-bearing gas makes significant contributions when integrating along the entire line of sight.
-This diffuse gas throughout the CGM contributes along much of the sightline.
 This makes observations complicated as diffuse gas throughout the CGM creates a wide absorption feature due to Doppler broadening as discussed in Section \ref{subsec: column-density-comparison}.
-Therefore, we expect that observations of \ovi\ lines would be broad.
-We do see observational evidence that this is true in \ovi\ spectral features \citep[in, e.g.,][]{werk_cos-halos_2016}.
+Therefore, we expect that observations of \ovi\ lines would be broad and we do see observational evidence for this in \ovi\ spectral features \citep[in, e.g.,][]{werk_cos-halos_2016}.

 The effects of diffuse \mgii\ are much smaller as the probability distributions in Figure \ref{fig:2D-Salsa_Comparisons} are much closer.
 Therefore, we expect only a small fraction of sightlines to have diffuse \mgii\ that would give an observable integrated column density without producing an absorber.
 This means in a population of mock sightlines \mgii-bearing gas is more effectively modeled as absorption features, with only smaller contributions from diffuse components.